Kelp - 82mg lysine, 65mg arginine per 100g

 Category Overview

 Algae are aquatic organisms that can perform photosynthesis, such as seaweed, kelp, and spirulina.
-Algae are abundant in protein, minerals, and antioxidants.
+Algae are a good source of protein, minerals, and antioxidants.
 Some algae have more lysine than arginine, such as spirulina, chlorella, and nori.
 These algae can help prevent or treat herpes outbreaks, as lysine can block the activity of arginine.
 Other algae have more arginine than lysine, such as kelp, wakame, and dulse.
 These algae can trigger or worsen herpes outbreaks, as arginine can stimulate the herpes virus.
 Algae should be balanced with other lysine-rich foods, such as dairy, fish, or poultry.

 Practical Recommendations